enthought/traits-futures/README.rst

 --------------

-The traits-futures library demonstrates robust design patterns for reactive background jobs triggered from a Traits UI application.
+The traits-futures library demonstrates robust design patterns for reactive background jobs triggered from a TraitsUI application.

 Motivating example
 ------------------
 A customer has asked you to wrap their black-box optimization code in a GUI.

-You build a simple Traits UI GUI that allows the user to set inputs and options and then press the big green "Calculate" button.
+You build a simple TraitsUI GUI that allows the user to set inputs and options and then press the big green "Calculate" button.
 The requirements look something like this: